SHsuperCM/FletchingTable/README.md

 # Fletching Table
 Additions and automations for fabric-loom

+## This project is still experimental, use at your own risk or wait a little so I can polish it :)

 ## Features
 ### Entrypoints
 Automatically registers entrypoints into the project's mod json.